 H.B.
-No. 1010 is a legislative measure aimed at enhancing safety and security in Texas public schools by amending the Education Code.
-Key provisions include the establishment of Section 8.064, which requires regional education service centers to assist school districts and charter schools in developing emergency operations plans and conducting safety drills.
-The bill mandates that when a student transfers schools, the previous district must provide the new school with the student's disciplinary records and any relevant threat assessments.
-Additionally, it revises existing laws on school safety audits and emergency operations plans, ensuring they are comprehensive and include staff training and coordination with local emergency services.
+No. 1010 is a legislative measure aimed at enhancing safety and security in Texas public schools by amending various sections of the Education Code.
+A key feature of the bill is the introduction of Section 8.064, which requires regional education service centers to assist school districts and charter schools in developing multihazard emergency operations plans, forming safety committees, conducting emergency drills, and addressing security deficiencies.
+The bill also mandates that when a student transfers schools, the previous district must provide the new district with the student's disciplinary record and any relevant threat assessments.
+Additionally, it revises existing provisions related to school safety audits and emergency operations plans to ensure they are comprehensive and include training and coordination with local emergency services.

 Statutes affected: